CAAPIM/apim-charts/charts/gateway/README.md

 jdbcURL: jdbc:mysql://myprimaryserver:3306,mysecondaryserver:3306/ssg?useSSL=true&requireSSL=true&verifyServerCertificate=false
 ```

 Alternatively, when `disklessConfig.enabled: true`, the same TLS settings can be provided as discrete `database.ssl*` fields instead of embedding them in `jdbcURL`.
-These map to the `SSG_DATABASE_MYSQL_*` environment variables, are all optional (commented out by default in values.yaml), and are ignored if `jdbcURL` already carries its own SSL parameters — an explicit `jdbcURL` always takes precedence:
+These map to the `SSG_DATABASE_MYSQL_*` environment variables, are all optional (commented out by default in values.yaml), and are ignored if `jdbcURL` already carries its own SSL parameters — an explicit `jdbcURL` always takes precedence. `sslTrustKeystorePath`/`sslClientKeystorePath` take a plain filesystem path — the chart adds the `file:` prefix the Gateway expects automatically (an already-prefixed value is also accepted, for backwards compatibility):

 ```yaml
 database: